 Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
 Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
 Among the areas that may be addressed in the cost for performance analysis are the following:

 Balanced costs (infrastructure versus attached stations).

+The cost of the communications technology proposed here is only a small fraction of the cost of the infrastructure it uses to serve this application.

 Known cost factors.

+Cost factors are known based on experience with elements of the technology already in the field as part of other applications

 Consideration of installation costs.

+The installation of fixed standalone terminals would be similar to that of installing WiFi access points and when included in devices like ticket gates would not add to the installation cost of that gate

 Consideration of operational costs (e.g., energy consumption).

+The total operational cost is low and the system will provide substantial benefits for users and service operators.

 Other areas, as appropriate.

-a) Balanced costs

-The cost of the communications technology proposed here is only a small fraction of the cost of building any infrastructure to serve this application.

-b) Known cost factors

-There are no cost factors which would inhibit the effective deployment or use of this technology.

-c) Consideration of installation costs

-This proposed amendment has no known impact on installation costs.

-d) Consideration of operational costs

-There could eventually be up to a billion mobile and stationary products deployed in the market worldwide.
-This close proximity model will provide new business opportunities, which include downloading/exchanging movies, music, pictures, documents, games, coupons, ads, software, and other types of content for both personal and commercial usage models.

-The total operational cost is low and the system will provide substantial benefits for users and service operators.

-This standards amendment will achieve improved power savings in terms of per-bit data transfer.